Straightly/attention/Writing/Ideas/Habit.md

 # Habits for Agents?

 Rituals are important.
 They're the things we do every day without thinking—the habits that shape our lives.
 Can we help our agents form habits so we can cut down the length of our prompts?
-Recently, I've been experimenting with teaching my AI coding assistant (Windsurf/Cascade) to form habits, and the experience has been... let's say *enlightening*.
+Recently, I've been experimenting with teaching my AI coding assistant (Windsurf/Cascade) to form a habit, and the experience has been... let's say *enlightening*.

 ## The Habit: A Broken Pencil Is Better Than the Most Sound Mind